SurreyEARS/surreyears.github.io/projects/battlebots/index.md

 <img src="media/banner.png" width="100%">

-This is our robo-wars competition team, run by Douglas Potter which aims to take part in national, and in the future international, battlebot competitions
+This is our robo-wars competition team, run by Douglas Potter which aims to take part in national, and in the future international, battlebot competitions.